jorgego11/aiopslabs/docs/log-anomaly.md

 * We have defined an integration to Instana which is observing the environment where qotd is running and we have pulled every resource topology information related to this application into CP4WAIOps.

+* We have enabled one CP4WAIOps policy to create Stories.

 Now we will do log anomaly training to create a model that CP4WAIOps will use to find anomalies in the logs.

 ---